 To do Auto-Tuning, input data for the items in Table 9.4 and Table 9.5 that have an "x".
-Before you start Auto-Tuning, prepare the motor test report or record the information from the motor nameplate as a reference.
+Before starting Auto-Tuning, prepare the motor test report or record the information on the motor nameplate as a reference.